Lower Lid Blepharoplasty

 Surgery will always result in some degree of scarring; this is unavoidable but the scar will be placed immediately below the lash line, where it is most discrete.
 If the skin requiring removal

 extends out towards the temple, the scar will extend within one of the existing “laughter lines”.
 Massage of this area once the stitches have dissolved will help to make this scar increasing discreet.
-It takes a full 12 months for a scar to mature and diligent massage, is vital to obtain optimal results.
-By consenting to this procedure you are committing to undertake the postoperative instructions as advised and accept that failure to do so may compromise your
+It takes a full 12 months for a scar to mature and diligent massage is vital to obtain optimal results.
+By consenting to this procedure you are committing to undertake the postoperative instructions and failure to do so may compromise your surgical outcome.

 Skin Quality